-Exceptional high school seniors seeking careers in health care can enter St. Bonaventure with a provisional admission and reserved seat at one of seven graduate schools in the health professions: George Washington University School of Medicine, SUNY-Upstate College of Medicine, LECOM College of Medicine, LECOM School of Pharmacy, LECOM School of Dental Medicine, UB School of Dental Medicine, and Daemen College Department of Physical Therapy.
+Exceptional high school seniors seeking careers in health care can enter St. Bonaventure with a provisional admission and reserved seat at one of seven graduate schools in the health professions: George Washington University School of Medicine, SUNY-Upstate College of Medicine, LECOM College of Medicine, LECOM School of Pharmacy, LECOM School of Dental Medicine, UB School of Dental Medicine, Daemen College Department of Physical Therapy and University at Buffalo School of Pharmacy and Pharmaceutical

+Sciences.
 The process begins with an application to St. Bonaventure University in the fall of the senior year of high school.